JaKooLit/NixOS-Hyprland/README.md

 > [!IMPORTANT]
 > The install scripts assumes a clean installation of NixOS or the understanding that it will replace any existing configuration
 > It will not merge into an existing NixOS configuration.
-You can use the code from this respository to do so on your own
+You can use this code at your on your own risk.

-> By default, all packages set to install are from NixOS stable channel.
-Note Hyprland to be installed will be of OLD version
+> Currently, this project is on the unstable nixpkgs channel.
+When 25.11 becomes the new stable branch, the plan it to stay there, then move to the next stable

-- 25 Feb 2025 - I am really tired of baby sitting Unstable Channel.
-NixOS unstable d Most UNSTABLE Distro I have tried.
-If you are new to NixOS, stay on stable channel.
-However, if you wish to use unstable channel, you need to adjust `flake.nix` , `hosts/host/packages-fonts.nix`, `hosts/host/config.nix` before running the install.sh
+- Being on the unstable channel is a bigger challenge to support.
+An update can't prevent a rebuild, or require updating nix settings.

 - Make sure to read Hyprland's [WIKI](https://wiki.hyprland.org/Nix/Hyprland-on-NixOS/)